outsmartchad/solana-trading-cli/README.md

 ## Features in Development 🚧:

+- A Website for anyone to do these thing with their browser-based wallet
+- Function to create a market for your token on raydium
 - More dexes support, (Orca, Meteora, etc.)
-- function to create a market for your token on raydium
-- A Website for anyone to do these thing with their browser-based wallet extensions
-- phantom wallet integration
+- Phantom wallet integration
 - more features to come...

 # Code Usage: